OWls Class 2023-2024

-This half term we will be continuing to focus on the children all being able to write their own names.
-We will continue to learn initial letter formations as we learn the phonemes during our Phonics sessions.
+This half term we will be focussing on the children all being able segment cvc words for spelling as well as encouraging the children to listen to the sounds they hear in longer words and be able to represent these sounds using the phonemes they have learned.
 Children will have opportunities to practise forming their letters throughout the day independently as well as during focussed sessions.
 The children will have lots of opportunities to listen to stories as well as mark make to show their own meanings.

 Understanding the World

 Nature Detectives - What is at the bottom of the garden?

 We will be exploring mini beasts this half term; our main focus is to allow the children to explore the natural world around them, make observations and draw pictures of mini beasts.
 We will also look at life cycles in order to support the children`s ability to understand some important processes and changes in the natural world around them.

 We will be exploring data this half term, the children will learn how to sort and categorise data and will be introduced to branching databases and pictograms interactively and practically.

 In our focussed Science sessions this half term we will be exploring mini beasts, we will think about what a mini beast is, where we can find mini beasts, understand life cycles of specific mini beasts, why mini beasts are important and how we can help mini beasts in our environment.